-If you'd like to include items in Workers Together (monthly newsletter), plan on submitting them by the 15th of the month prior to publication.
-(Example: July 15 for the August issue.)
+If you'd like to include items in Workers Together (monthly newsletter), plan on submitting them by the 20th of the month prior to publication.
+(Example: July 20 for the August issue.)

 If you'd like to promote an event or feature in The Lutheran Witness, which reaches a more general audience, submit the item six weeks prior to publication.
-(Example: June 15 for the August issue; published every month except July.)
+(Example: June 15 for the August issue; LW is published every month except July.)

-For additional information, see the section on Publication Submission Guidelines.
+For additional information, see the "Submission Guidelines" section of this guide.